OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 vendor_info.json
 ================

-Additional vendor related information for the course, if applicable.
-This file is only applicable in certain legacy courses.
+Additional vendor-related information for the course, if applicable (only applicable in certain legacy courses) ..warning: Needs more detail

+..warning: Need to add an entry for ScormContent folder, which appears in some exports.